Under Construction ✍

-I borrow techniques from other modalities that share common elements with the above approaches, such as Choice Theory, Rational Emotive Behavior Therapy (REBT), and motivational interviewing, along with process-based therapies such as Acceptance and Commitment Therapy (ACT), Emotional Freedom Technique (EFT), and expressive arts.
+I borrow techniques from other modalities that share common elements with the above approaches, such as Choice Theory, Hope Theory, Rational Emotive Behavior Therapy (REBT), and motivational interviewing, along with process-based therapies such as Acceptance and Commitment Therapy (ACT), Emotional Freedom Technique (EFT), and expressive arts.

 If you'd like to know more about these modalities, please see my references page.

 My Eight Tenets of Recovery